nitsg2530/nitsg2530.github.io/_posts/2020-03-28-ProjectedSalesPrice.md

 **price:** Final House Sale Price

-Now develop the best possible linear regression model to predict the house sale price using the variables using the techniques that you have learnt in this course.
-Interpret the variables included and provide explanation for your choice of best model.
+Now our target was to develop the best possible linear regression model to predict the house sale price using the variables.
+Interpret the variables included and provide explanation for our choice of best model.